Capo La Gala

 This was the last of four hotels we visited in a multi-destination tour of the coast.
 Unlike most other luxury hotels on the Amalfi coast it's located right down by the sea instead of nestling high on a cliff.
 That's a major advantage, and the gently lapping waves just below our balcony provided a stunning backdrop as well as a lovely aural accompaniment.
 Unfortunately, though, while it's possible to swim directly from the hotel's own terrace, there are no other facilities whatsoever, no boat or pedalo or the like and not even masks and snorkels with which to explore the interesting-looking rocks.
 We were quite envious of the several other snorkellers who appeared during the course of the day, having swum in from other bays.
 The decking by the pool is reasonably attractive, but we were unimpressed by the bare concrete of the rest of the sun terrace, and the awkward arrangement of loungers, placed sideways to keep them out of the way of the route from the pool and the beach restaurant.

 The general nautical theme is reflected in the hotel's attractive navy and white decor.
 Our room was compact but stylish and well-furnished, and enhanced with a huge floor-to-ceiling mirror which made it seem twice as big as it was.
 A nice bright bathroom as well, well-appointed apart from cheap plastic cups, each hygienically sealed in its own plastic bag, but so flimsy that they break when you try to extract them.
 Our balcony offered a lovely view of the sea, but limited privacy.
-The terraces are divided from one another by a semi-opaque canvas screen stretching from head height to knee level, so you'll quickly get to recognise your neighbours by their silhouettes, feet and lower legs!
+The terraces are divided from one another by a semi-opaque canvas screen stretching from head height to knee level, so you'll quickly get to recognise your neighbors by their silhouettes, feet and lower legs!
 The main restaurant was of a high standard, but not perhaps quite as high as the chef and staff clearly considered it to be.
 The food was very good but a touch pretentious and - meat lovers beware - with a menu heavily biased towards seafood.
 Breakfast was fine, despite a limited buffet selection, and light lunch at the beach-side restaurant was also good.

 For variety, we made a sortie into the main town of Vico Equense for dinner, but it was pretty grim.
-The two restaurants suggested by reception - Terramia and Pizza al Metro (literally pizza by the metre) - were very uninspiring, cavernous but both deserted at 8.30pm.
+The two restaurants suggested by reception - Terramia and Pizza al Metro (literally pizza by the meter) - were very uninspiring, cavernous but both deserted at 8.30pm.
 Instead we fled back to the hotel for a fussy but high quality dinner in considerably more attractive surroundings.

 Cooking class in Amalfi